2971 Olympic Industrial Drive, SE Suite C Smyrna, GA 30080

 Location: Hollydale Elementary – 2901 Bay Berry Drive SW, Marietta, GA 30008

 Help this great organization provide computers to low income students.
 Volunteers are needed to assist at computer training events as well as help refurbish computers.
+Submit volunteer application online.
 Duties included but not limited to the following:

 - Assist the CFY Technical Staff with the refurbishing process